jclauzel/R001D00rs/README.md

 On Windows it is recommended to install [Npcap](https://npcap.com/) for full Layer 2 capture; without it the collector falls back to Layer 3.
 Administrative/root privileges are required for raw socket access regardless of Npcap presence.²

+For full network capture on linux using the recommended scapy collector (by default) you may use: ./run_as_root.sh to start the application from your virtual env to run as root otherwise sent/recv byte gauges will not apear for example.

 ---

 ## Built-in connection collector plugins